Danychr1/Linux-Apache-Webserver/README.md

 ## ✅ Ideal For
 * Linux beginners
-* IT support or sysadmin labs
+* IT support or Sys-Admin labs
 * Local hosting and web service practice